 The Company provides its executive officers with perquisites that it believes are reasonable, competitive and consistent with the Company's compensation program for all employees.
 The Company believes that such perquisites help the Company to retain its personnel.
-In 2020, these perquisites included matching contributions in each participating executive's 401(k) and a contribution for each participating executive's health savings account (HSA), calculated in the same manner as for all employees.
-In 2019, we also provided moving and relocation expenses for Mr. Dupuy.
+These perquisites included, as applicable, matching contributions in each participating executive's 401(k) and a contribution for each participating executive's health savings account (HSA), calculated in the same manner as for all employees.